joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/11/t-magazine/beach-summer-essentials-sunscreen-swimsuits.html

 **Brad Lightcap, a Top OpenAI Executive, Steps Down**\
-`In OpenAI’s latest exit, Brad Lightcap, a longtime leader at the artificial intelligence company, said he was leaving to start a new venture.`\
+`Brad Lightcap, a longtime leader, said he was starting a new venture.
+His exit from the artificial intelligence company is the latest in a series there.`\
 https://www.nytimes.com/2026/08/11/technology/brad-lightcap-openai.html

 **Trump Administration Kills Annual Arctic Report Card**\